 - 4. The performance-based annual equity awards issued to each NEO in fiscal year 2023 vest annually over three years, until such portion of the grant is fully vested on November 1, 2025.
-The Estimated Possible Payouts Under Equity Incentive Plan Awards is set forth for the first year performance portion of the revenue metric (8.333% of the total equity awards issued in fiscal year 2023), first year performance portion of the transformation metric (4.166% of the total equity awards issued in fiscal year 2023) and all three years performance portion of the TSR metric (12.5% of the total equity awards issued in fiscal year 2023) for the equity awards issued in fiscal year 2023) (for "2023) Ferformance Award").
+The Estimated Possible Payouts Under Equity Incentive Plan Awards is set forth for the first year performance portion of the revenue metric (8.333% of the total equity awards issued in fiscal year 2023), first year performance portion of the transformation metric (4.166% of the total equity awards issued in fiscal year 2023) and all three years performance portion of the TSR metric (12.5% of the total equity awards issued in fiscal year 2023) for the equity awards issued in fiscal year 2023 (25% of the total equity awards issued in fiscal year 2023) (the "2023 Performance Award").
 The closing price of the Common Stock on the grant date of November 1, 2022 was \$144.54. - 5.
 60% for Mr. Locoh-Donou and 50% for all other NEOs 2022 and 2023 Performance Award and 50% of the 2021 and 2022 Performance Award goal is based on the Company achieving target GAAP revenue for the 2023 fiscal year and 25% of the goal is based on the Company achieving target Non-GAAP EPS for the fiscal year 2023.
 Relative TSR to the S&P 500 Index is weighted as 25% of the goal for all fiscal years within the performance period of the 2023 Performance Award. - 6.
 Represents the service-based 50% of the annual equity awards issued on November 1, 2022 to each of Messrs.
-Pelzer, Fountain, and Whalen and Ms. Sprague; and represents the service-based 40% of the annual equity award vests in equal quarterly increments over three years, until such portion of the grant is fully vested on November 1, 2025. - 7.
+Pelzer, Fountain, and Whalen and Ms. Sprague; and represents the service-based 40% of the annual equity award issued to Mr. Locoh-Donou.
+The annual equity award vests in equal quarterly increments over three years, until such portion of the grant is fully vested on November 1, 2025. - 7.
 This column represents the aggregate grant date fair value of the RSUs treated as granted to NEOs in fiscal year 2023, computed in accordance with ASC Topic 718.
 The amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
 For additional information, please refer to note 1 "Summary of Significant Accounting Policies Stock-based Compensation" and note 10 "Stock-based Compensation" in our financial statements included in our Annual Report to Shareholders on Form 10-K for the fiscal year ended September 30, 2023.